nats-io/nats-site/README.md

 ## Local Development

-You can either user docker image for your local development or install requirements following this documentation.
+You can either use docker image for your local development or install requirements following this documentation.

 Clone your forked copy of the repository: